ADAR102/Junkyard-Dog-Hud/README.md

 ## Versions

 >Version 1 = White numbers with black outline for ammo and health.
-Fits close to Strive's comnbo font.
+Fits close to Strive's combo font.
 <img src= "https://raw.githubusercontent.com/ADAR102/Junkyard-Dog-Hud/refs/heads/main/20241231034721_1.jpg"/>

 >Version 1.1 = Same thing but no Sol sprite on the side.